ytabatabaee/CASTLES/README.md

 - **Required**
 ```
  -t,  --speciestree        ASTER-annotated species tree in newick format
- -g,  --genetrees          input gene trees in newick format
+ -g,  --genetrees          input single-copy gene trees in newick format
  -o,  --output             output file containing a species tree annotated with SU branch lengths
 ```

 **Example**

-The `example` directory contains one example set, with a 30-taxon model species tree and a corresponding tree annotated by ASTER, and 500 estimated gene trees.
+The `example` directory contains a 30-taxon model species tree and a corresponding tree annotated by ASTER, and 500 estimated gene trees.
 The command below shows how CASTLES can be run on this data:
 ```
 $ python3 castles.py -t example/aster.trees.annotated -g example/estimatedgenetre.gtr -o example/castles.tre
 ```

-## Publication
-Y. Tabatabaee, C. Zhang, T. Warnow, S. Mirarab, Phylogenomic branch length estimation using quartets, Bioinformatics, Volume 39, Issue Supplement_1, June 2023, Pages i185–i193, https://doi.org/10.1093/bioinformatics/btad221
-### Data Availability
-Datasets and results from this paper are available in [CASTLES-paper](https://github.com/ytabatabaee/CASTLES-paper/tree/main) repository.